clur-mike/Inter-Lang/README.md

 # Inter-Lang

-Simple interpreted language that has the following functionality at the moment: printing arithmetical priority
+Simple interpreted language that has the following functionality at the moment:\n printing\n arithmetical priority\n